Terms & Conditions

 - 8.9 If you dispute any payment made to us you shall contact us immediately to discuss repayment.
-In the event that you submit an unjustified chargeback (being a credit card or debit card chargeback or cancellation of a cheque or submission of a cheque that is returned for any reason) then the following shall be due and payable by you within 7 days for each instance of a chargeback:
+In the event that you submit an unjustified chargeback (being a credit card or debit card chargeback or direct debit recall) then the following shall be due and payable by you within 7 days for each instance of a chargeback:

 - 8.9.1 the charges due and payable by you for the Services used in the period covered by the chargeback; and

 - 8.9.2 such chargeback costs as are levied upon us by your bank or credit card company; and

 - 8.9.3 a chargeback administration fee of £50; and